gsbdarc/rcpedia/docs/_user_guide/data_transfer.md

 In this example, we're copying the `results` folder from the Yen's ZFS file system to your local directory ( ++period++ signifies the current directory).
 If you're copying files (not directories), omit the `-r` flag.
 To transfer multiple files, use the wildcard `*` to match several files.

-## RSYNC
+## Rsync
 Another option for more reliable transfers is `rsync`. `rsync` is a utility for efficiently transferring and synchronizing files between two locations.
 It is faster than `scp` because it only copies the differences between files.
 This means that if a file is partially transferred, `rsync` will only copy the remaining part of the file, rather than retransferring the entire file.

-    ### Transferring Files to Yen Servers
+#### Transferring Files to Yen Servers
 To transfer a file (e.g., `myfile.csv`) from your local machine, use:

 ```title="Terminal Command"